Is Docker The Next Big Thing?

 The benefit to developers is that if they build a software application on a laptop, they can immediately move it onto a cloud service and run it without needing to make any changes.
 The company behind Docker hope that ultimately it will let developers easily move applications to where they want to run them, either through their own data centres or on facilities such as Google Cloud Services or Amazon Web Services.

-Despite the high level of interest in the new service, there are still a lot of things that require further work before Docker can truly help cloud computing fulfil its promise of treating the internet like one huge computer.
+Despite the high level of interest in the new service, there are still a lot of things that require further work before Docker can truly help cloud computing fulfill its promise of treating the internet like one huge computer.
 At present, in order for Docker to run each machine needs a tiny piece of additional software.
 “It’s not perfect yet.
 This is an area where both Google and the community have some work to do,” said Brewer.
 “A container running on one OS may not run on another”.
 Nonetheless, In addition to Google, Amazon, Rackspace, and Digital Ocean have also backed the technology, meaning some of these initial complications should be smoothed out in the coming months.

 Google is undoubtedly onto something.
 They have realised that Docker will encourage more people to use the cloud – and that fits perfectly with their business strategy.
 It means developers will worry less about the thousands of machines needed to run their application and more about the design of the application itself, something Brewer thinks will help the cloud continue to evolve.
 “It’s pretty clear that the application view is more natural”, he said.
 “It will win in the long-term”.